 The Partnership's securities activities involve execution, settlement and financing of various securities transactions for clients.
 The Partnership may be exposed to risk of loss in the event clients, other brokers and dealers, banks, depositories or clearing organizations are unable to fulfill contractual obligations.
 The Partnership has controls in place to ensure client activity is monitored and to mitigate the risk of clients' inability to meet their obligations to the Partnership.
 Therefore, the Partnership considers its potential to make payments under these client transactions to be remote and accordingly, no liability has been recognized for these transactions.
 Cash balances held at various major U.S. financial institutions, which typically exceed Federal Deposit Insurance Corporation insurance coverage limits, subject the Partnership to a concentration of credit risk.
 Additionally, EJ Canada may also have cash deposits in excess of the applicable insured amounts.
 The Partnership regularly monitors the credit ratings of these financial institutions in order to help mitigate the credit risk that exists with the deposits in excess of insured amounts.
-The Partnership has credit exposure to government and agency securities through its investment securities, investments segregated under federal regulation and collateral held for resell agreements.
+During the period, the Partnership had credit exposure to government and agency securities through investments segregated under federal regulation and collateral held for resell agreements.
+The Partnership also has such exposure when these securities are held as investment securities.
 The Partnership's primary exposure on resell agreements is with the counterparty and the Partnership would only have exposure to government and agency credit risk in the event of the counterparty's default on the resell agreements (see Note 1).